shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 #### Add an IP to the allowlist with a Support Request

-If you are unable to use Switchboard to update your IP allowlist, you can open a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650) and specify a comma separated list of IP addresses that can access your GitLab Dedicated instance.
+Specify a comma separated list of IP addresses that can access your GitLab Dedicated instance in your [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).
+The IP addresses are then added to the IP allowlist for your instance.

 #### Enable OpenID Connect for your IP allowlist